mohitpai/journey-optimizer.en/help/using/web/web-spa.md

 ## Apply modifications to other views {#apply-modifications-views}

-Once you adeed a modification while being in a specific view, you can apply it to other selected views.
+Once you added a modification while being in a specific view, you can apply it to other selected views.
 Follow the steps below.

 >[!CAUTION]
 >